boraxpr/boraxpr.github.io/pages/posts/azurefileshareonlinuxworkload.md

 Azure File Share:

-* SMB = Windows semantics
+* SMB uses Windows filesystem semantics,
-* NFS = POSIX emulation
+* NFSv4.1 is only a POSIX *emulation* layer,
-* Backend = Windows ACL engine
+* Backend permissions logic is Windows ACL based,
-* No real POSIX consistency
-* Not safe for TSDB/WAL/database workloads
+* Atomicity, metadata, and inode behavior do not match real Linux filesystems,

+Which means it **cannot guarantee consistency** for workloads that rely on strict POSIX guarantees.

-This is why corruption eventually occurs under high write/rename/delete workloads.
+This is exactly why corruption eventually shows up under:

+* TSDB workloads (Prometheus, Loki)
+* WAL-heavy systems
+* database workloads
+* anything doing rapid rename/delete cycles
+* anything depending on strong inode semantics

+### TLDR

-TLDR: Do not use Azure File Share (SMB or NFS) for any database, TSDB, WAL, or index-heavy workload.
+**Do not use Azure File Share (SMB or NFS) for databases, TSDB, WAL, or any index-heavy workload.
-Use Azure Storage Blob instead.
+Use a strict POSIX-compliant block device instead.**

+On Azure, that means:

+* **Azure Managed Disks via `managed-csi`**
+* **ext4 or xfs**
+* **ReadWriteOnce (single node)**
+* **Guaranteed POSIX atomicity and metadata stability**

+Azure File Share fakes POSIX at the protocol layer but is backed by Windows ACL semantics.
+That translation introduces nondeterministic behaviors under load.
+This is not a throughput problem, it is a correctness problem.

+Workloads that require *real* Linux filesystem guarantees include:

+* Prometheus TSDB
+* Loki local storage
+* Postgres, MySQL
+* Redis with persistence
+* Any ACID database
+* Any component that uses WAL or atomic rename/delete

+If your workload cares about data integrity, you must run it on **real disk**, not network-emulated POSIX.